 SFMOMA has been actively acquiring the work of internationally recognized artists including Masahisa Fukase, Eikoh Hosoe, Daido Moriyama, and Shōmei Tōmatsu since the 1970s, assembling one of the world's preeminent collections of Japanese photography.
-The exhibition begins with the avant-garde tradition that emerged in Tokyo in the 1960s and 70s and explores its influence on the diverse photographic practice that continues today.
+This exhibition begins with the avant-garde tradition that emerged in Tokyo in the 1960s and 70s and explores its influence on the diverse photographic practice that continues today.
 The tumultuous period following World War II proved fertile ground for a generation of Japanese photographers who responded to societal upheaval by creating a new visual language dubbed "Are, Bure, Boke" — rough, blurred, and out of focus.
-Named for the magazine Provoke, which sought to break the rules of traditional photography, this exhibition traces how Japanese photographers responded to their country's shifting social and political atmosphere.
+Named for the magazine Provoke, which sought to break the rules of traditional photography, the exhibition traces how Japanese photographers responded to their country's shifting social and political atmosphere.
 This presentation at the Crocker Art Museum is part of an unprecedented tour of works from SFMOMA's photography collection to communities across California while our building is closed for expansion.

 216 O Street Sacramento, CA 95814